crunchy-labs/crunchyroll-rs/README.md

 The same steps _must_ also be done if you try to use this library in a project and want to export it for Windows.

+> If you want to use the internally used http library ([isahc](https://github.com/sagebind/isahc/tree/tls-api-refactor)) and create a new instance of it, you _must_ set the tls certificates manually.
+> The `rustls-native-certs` crate is recommended since crunchyroll-rs uses it too (in [src/crunchyroll.rs](src/crunchyroll.rs)).

 #### Linux
 You need the openssl development package to compile this crate successfully.
 They will probably be distributed with your distros package manager.